-As at August 31, 2017, the Company has current assets of \$1,367,481 and current liabilities of \$1,042,507.
-As disclosed earlier under "Administration and Other", the holder of the Preferred Shares is entitled to demand repayment of the applicable redemption value per share in cash (which totaled \$2,520,000 as at August 31, 2017) upon the occurrence of certain Redemption Events.
-Excluding the deferred flow-through share premium of \$49,467 and the liability for warrants denominated in foreign currency of \$181,671, the Company's adjusted working capital was \$556,112 (calculated by adding back the deferred flow-through share premium of \$49,467 and the liability for warrants denominated in foreign currency of \$181,671 to the working capital of \$324,974).
-As the de-recognition of the balance of the deferred flow-through share premium and the liability for warrants denominated in foreign currency will not require the future out flow of resources by the Company, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity risk.
-Substantially all of the Company's cash and cash equivalents are held at a major Canadian chartered bank in cashable guaranteed investment certificates bearing an annual interest rate of 1.1%.
-As at August 31, 2016, the Company had adjusted working capital of \$1,160,471 and cash and cash equivalents on hand of \$1,360,487.
+As at November 30, 2017, the Company has current assets of \$1,312,935 and current liabilities of \$855,591.
+The holder of the Company's convertible redeemable preferred shares is entitled to demand repayment of the applicable redemption value per share in cash (which totaled \$2,227,500 as at November 30, 2017) upon the occurrence of certain Redemption Events.
+Excluding the deferred flow-through share premium of \$56,410, the Company's adjusted working capital was \$513,754 (calculated by adding back the deferred flow-through share premium of \$56,410 to the working capital of \$457,344).
+As the de-recognition of the balance of the deferred flow-through share premium will not require the future out flow of resources by the Company, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity risk.
+As at August 31, 2017, the Company had adjusted working capital of \$556,112 and cash and cash equivalents on hand of \$1,073,574.

 The Company's current operating expenditures, excluding expenditures on resource property work programs, are approximately \$300,000 per month.
-The Company's current anticipated resource property expenditures planned to be incurred during the year ending August 31, 2018 are budgeted at approximately \$1,800,000 (excluding capitalized salaries and benefits), with approximately \$1,500,000 of these expenditures being allocated to the Separation Rapids Lithium Project.
+The Company's current anticipated resource property expenditures planned to be incurred during the year ending August 31, 2018 are budgeted at approximately \$2,300,000 (excluding capitalized salaries and benefits), of which approximately \$188,000 had been incurred by November 30, 2017, with approximately \$1,500,000 of these expenditures being allocated to the Separation Rapids Lithium Project, of which approximately \$165,000 had been incurred by November 30, 2017.

-Subsequent to the end of the Year, the Company completed a private placement and issued 3,215,000 flow-through common shares at a price of \$0.145 per share (of which 305,000 flow-through common shares were subscribed by certain directors and officers of the Company) and 4,800,000 non-flow-through units at a price of \$0.12 per unit for gross proceeds of \$1,042,175.
+Subsequent to the end of the Quarter, the Company completed a private placement and issued 3,737,400 flow-through common shares at a price of \$0.145 per share for gross proceeds 541,923.

+Also subsequent to the end of the Quarter, as discussed in more detail under "Subsequent Events", the Company entered into an agreement with Lind to issue 300 B1 Preferred Shares at a price of \$5,000 per share for gross proceeds of \$1,500,000.

-The Company believes its present cash resources are sufficient to meet all of its current contractual obligations, administrative and overhead expenditures, and planned exploration programs until the end of January, 2018.
+The Company believes its present cash resources and the expected proceeds from the B1 Preferred Shares are sufficient to meet all of its current contractual obligations, administrative and overhead expenditures, and planned exploration programs until the end of March, 2018.
 Initiatives to raise additional capital are in progress although there can be no assurances that the Company will be able to raise additional funds required for all planned expenditures.
 As a result, certain expenditures may have to be delayed until sufficient funding has been raised.
 Given the continuation of weak investor sentiment and capital market conditions in the junior resource sector, there exists an uncertainty as to the Company's ability to raise sufficient additional funds on favourable terms.
 This condition indicates the existence of a material uncertainty that raises substantial doubt about the Company's ability to continue as a going concern.
 The Company's expenditures on other discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.